goldman-gp-ebi/BOSS-RUNS/README.md

 Reference fasta sequences are required for all targets.
 They will be indexed upon launch, or an index can optionally be provided.
 For creation, you can use:

-`scripts/mappy_index_fasta.py references.fa`
+`BOSS_RUNS/scripts/mappy_index_fasta.py references.fa`

-By default, all whole genome(s) included in the input fasta file are considered of interest.
+- By default, all whole genome(s) included in the input fasta file are considered of interest.

+- You can also choose to reject all reads from specific sequences in your fasta file.
+For this, provide fasta headers of the reference file, e.g.: `--reject_refs 1,2,3,X,Y,MT`

-Alternatively, a VCF that matches the input fasta file and contains regions/sites of interest (ROIs) can be provided.
+- Alternatively, a VCF that matches the input fasta file and contains regions/sites of interest (ROIs) can be provided.
 Only sites included in the VCF will be considered on-target.

 ### Starting readfish